-Task 2: Organize COMESA-LLPI workshop with selected Tanneries and institutions in Uganda, Kenya and Tanzania for validation of SITA program interventions and Tannery selection
+Task 1: Participate in a COMESA-LLPI workshop with selected Tanneries and institutions in Uganda, Kenya and Tanzania for validation of SITA program interventions and Tannery selection

-- Organize and contribute to the technical facilitation of a 2 day meeting with selected tanneries and institutions in partnership with COMESA-LLPI in order to: - Present a summary of existing studies and findings for the sector and validate roadmap plan for SITA project support - Define capacity building program for tanneries and validate selection of tanneries that will participate in the SITA program - Select beneficiary tanneries including definition with Tannery manager of target markets, products as well as production and investment goals - Identify specific areas for FDI and develop possible schemes and associated investor mobilization strategy - Develop and validate a plan of action for the tanneries on reduction of environmental impact and associated resource mobilization and investment
+- Develop training materials a presentation on chrome free tanning advantages, costs, implementation feasibility and markets. - Contribute to the technical facilitation of a 2 day meeting with selected tanneries and institutions in partnership with COMESA-LLPI in order to: - Present materials on assessment of tanneries and feasibility for chrome free tanning.
+Validate roadmap plan for SITA project support - Define capacity building program for tanneries and validate selection of tanneries that will participate in the SITA program - Select beneficiary tanneries including definition with Tannery manager of target markets, products as well as production and investment goals - Identify specific areas for FDI and develop possible schemes and associated investor mobilization strategy - Develop and validate a plan of action for the tanneries on reduction of environmental impact and associated resource mobilization and investment